Who is responsible for developing Francisco Park?

 The San Francisco Recreation and Park Department purchased the site for just over $10 million in open space funds.

-Who is the contractor for the Francisco Park project?
+Who was the contractor for the Francisco Park project?

 When will Francisco Park open to the public?